Kamona-WD/fortify-windmill/README.md

 ## Note

-All Fortify features are enabled by default except emai verification.
+All Fortify features are enabled by default except email verification.
 To enable it edit your `Models/User.php` model

 ```php
 use Illuminate\Contracts\Auth\MustVerifyEmail;